elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Prototype Pattern creates new objects, but rather than creating non-initialized objects it returns objects that are initialized with values it copied from a prototype - or example - object.
-The Prototype pattern is also referred to as the Properties pattern.<br/>
+      <strong>Interview Response:</strong> The Prototype Pattern is used to create new objects.
+Rather than returning uninitialized objects, it returns objects with values copied from a prototype - or example - object.
+The Properties pattern is another name for the Prototype pattern.<br/>
     </div><br />
     <div>
-      <strong>Technical Response:</strong> An object that supports cloning is called a prototype.
-The Prototype Pattern creates new objects, but rather than creating non-initialized objects it returns objects that are initialized with values it copied from a prototype - or example - object.
-The Prototype pattern is also referred to as the Properties pattern.<br/>
+      <strong>Technical Response:</strong> An object that can be cloned is referred to as a prototype.
+The Prototype Pattern creates new objects, but instead of producing uninitialized objects, it creates objects with values copied from a prototype - or example - object.
+The Prototype pattern is also known as the Properties pattern.<br/><br/>

-      Using the prototype pattern, we can instantiate new objects based on a template of an existing object through cloning.
-As the prototype pattern is based on prototypal inheritance, we can utilize the native prototypical strengths of JavaScript.
+      We can use the prototype pattern to create new objects based on its blueprint by cloning an existing object.
+The prototype pattern is based on prototypal inheritance; we can use JavaScript's native prototyping capabilities.
 <br/><br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />